This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 For more information, visit our Disclosure page.

-• Where is Vienna: Vienna is the capital city of Austria.
 Situated in the eastern part of the country, Vienna is near the borders with the Czech Republic, Slovakia, and Hungary.
-If you’re planning a longer trip across Central Europe, it’s easy to travel from Vienna to Brno, Prague, Bratislava and Budapest or vice versa.
-Vienna is also the largest of the cities built along the Danube River.
+Austria’s capital is the largest of the cities built along the Danube River.

 Several passengers with luggage on the main train station's platform.
 A yellow train has arrived at the railway on the platfrom's right side.